The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Canonical complex structure

-An action of $T$ on an $S$-family $\pi :\M \to S$ is called \textit{effective} if for any $s \in S$ the induced group morphism $T \to \mathrm{Aut} (\M_s)$ is injective.
-Finally, an \textit{$S$-family of complex $T$-manifolds} is defined to be an $S$-family of complex manfolds together with an effective $T$-action in the above sense.
+A fibrewise $T$-action on a family $\pi :\M \to S$ is called \textit{effective} if for every $s \in S$ the induced group morphism $T \to \mathrm{Aut} (\M_s)$ is injective.
+Finally, an \textit{$S$-family of complex $T$-manifolds} is defined to be a family of complex manifolds over $S$ together with an effective fibrewise $T$-action in the above sense.

 Now we introduce the stack $\K_{T, \chi}$.
-A $\Cpx$-stack (Defenition \ref{cpx-stack}) is a category $\bm{\F}$ together with a functor $\bm{\F} \to \Cpx$ satisfying some natural geometric axioms.
-So we should introduce a category.
+A $\Cpx$-stack (Definition \ref{cpx-stack}) is a category $\bm{\F}$ together with a functor $\bm{\F} \to \Cpx$ satisfying some natural geometric axioms.
+Here we give the category of our interest.

-\begin{defin}[category $\K_{T, \chi}$] Let $T$ be an algebraic torus and $\chi$ be a Fano character.
+\begin{defin}[category/stack $\K_{T, \chi}$] Let $T$ be an algebraic torus and $\chi$ be a Fano character.
 Object in $\K_{T, \chi}$ is a family of complex $T$-manifolds $\pi :\M \to S$ whose fibers are \textit{gentle} (see Definition \ref{gentle Fano}) Fano $T$-manifolds whose Hilbert characters are $\chi$.

 A morphism from $\xi := (\pi :\M \to S, \alpha :\M \times T \to \M)$ to $\xi' := (\pi' :\M' \to S', \alpha' :\M' \times T \to \M')$ is a pair $(f, \phi)$ where $f :S \to S'$ is a morphism of complex spaces and $\phi :\M \to \M'$ is a $T$-equivariant morphism which is compatible with $\pi, \pi', f$ and induces a biholomorphism $\tilde{\phi} : \M \to f^* \M'$, where $f^* \M' := S \times_{f, S', \pi'} \M' \subset S \times \M'$.
 Here, the morphism $\phi$ is said to be $T$-equivariant if $\alpha' \circ (\phi \times \id_T) = \phi \circ \alpha :\M \times T \to \M'$. \end{defin}